drojaazu/jstrings/README.md

 Output the data in its original encoding without converting to Unicode.

-Optional; default is disabled (will convert output strings to UTF-8).
+Optional; default is disabled (will convert output strings to UTF-8 using libiconv).

 	-s
 	--skip-jis0201

 Skip checking for JIS X 0201 characters.
-These is an 8 bit katakana-only code space that act as a supplement to ASCII and were generally only used in older home computers.
+These is an 8 bit katakana-only code space that acts as a supplement to ASCII and was generally only used in older (early to mid 1980s) home computers.
 Disabling this can reduce false positives if you are working with newer data.

-Optional; default is disabled (will include JIS X 0201 characters).
+Optional; default is disabled (will include JIS X 0201 code points as valid matches).

 ## Output

 Found strings are prepended with the offset in which they were found in the original data and sent to stdout.
 Strings are converted to UTF-8 using libiconv.
 The original encoding can be preserved by using the `--raw` option.

 ## Building

 CMake is used for the build system.
 From the root directory:

 	mkdir build && cd build